cnuland/hello-chris-rag-pipeline/README.md

 Add Application Namespace to ServiceMeshMemberRoll:

-# Check current members (replace 'istio-system' if your SMCP is elsewhere)
+heck current members (replace 'istio-system' if your SMCP is elsewhere)
 ```
 oc get smmr default -n istio-system -o yaml
 ```
 If rag-pipeline-workshop (or your serverless namespace) is not in spec.members:

-# Edit the ServiceMeshMemberRoll to add your namespace
+Edit the ServiceMeshMemberRoll to add your namespace
 ```
 oc edit smmr default -n istio-system
 ```
 Add rag-pipeline-workshop to the spec.members list:

-# ...
 ```
 spec:
   members: